tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * Group data on a DataFrame to perform calculations over the grouped data.

-* Manipulate datetime data on its different formats: single variables, DataFrame columns, and series.
+* Manipulate datetime data on its different formats: single variables, DataFrame columns, and Series.

 * Identify the calculations that can be done with datetime data.

 * Declare and use datetime indexes.

 * Calculate standard deviation, mean, and median using Pandas.